Apply for Turkish Business Persons Visas

 - Their share of the profits will be enough to support themselves (and their family) without needing to have another job

 - If they want to join an existing partnership or company, they must show that they will have an active part in running the business and that there is a genuine need for their services and investment in the company.

 - All of this will need to be proved with adequate, and usually complex, documentary evidence.
 This can include a business plan, partnership agreements, insurance documents, business accounts, evidence of finances, evidence of investment, and any qualifications for running the business.

 How can we help?

-Master Legal Services have extensive experience in processing and organising business visas.
+Master Legal Services has extensive experience in processing and organizing business visas.
 Please contact us today to arrange an initial consultation with one of our expert immigration advisers.